← Francisco Cascalheira

 Where it stands today.

 The platform is in production, serving candidates, companies and municipal staff through three portals.
-It has handled 380+ vacancies.
-Before each release I run a smoke-test suite against the live API; before the biggest one I ran a four-pass audit of the whole platform and fixed 91 bugs, because nobody else was going to find them.
+It holds 99 internship positions from 60 companies and 310 applications, and 62 placements have been confirmed on it — 60 of them still standing.
+Before each release I run a smoke-test suite against the live API; before the biggest one I audited the whole platform and fixed everything I found, because nobody else was going to.
+That audit is fig. 3, recounted from its own diff.

 The stack is deliberately boring: Express, Prisma, PostgreSQL, a React SPA, and a shared types package so the API contract is one set of Zod schemas consumed by both sides.
 Boring bought me speed as a solo developer — every hour spent fighting a clever framework is an hour the council doesn't get.